 Being social is an important part of college experiences and fraternity life, and FIJI at USD strives to make the most of the social scene each year.
-Through exchanges with each of the sororities at USD and two formal events throughout the year, FIJI brothers have plenty of opportunities to have a good time during their college days.
+Through exchanges with each of the sororities at USD and formal events throughout the year, FIJI brothers have plenty of opportunities to have a good time during their college days.
 Some of our past social events include:

 FIJI SANTA CLAUS: